unfoldingWord/obs-app/docs/COLLECTIONS.md

 ### Collection Not Showing Up

 #### Check Repository Structure
-1. Verify the repository has a `content/` directory
+1. Verify the repository has a `content/` or `ingredients/` directory
 2. Count files - should be exactly 50 markdown files
 3. Check file naming: 01.md, 02.md, ..., 50.md